barai3045/dj_m10_exam02/readme.md

 15. If a functionality isn’t working, the program should show a proper error message.
 For example:
-    - a.
+    a.
 The book price should be a floating number
-    - b.
+    b.
 This book isn’t available to remove.
-    - c. etc…
+    c. etc…

-## NOTES
+## NOTES When it is lent to someone, the quantity of books should be decreased.

+If no books are available to lend, an error message should be printed saying not enough books available to lend.

+View all the books that were lent and who lent the book.

+Books can be returned.
+The quantity should be updated accordingly.

+Save the book state(added books, lent books, etc.) to a file(any file you wish).

+When a book is added or removed, it should be automatically saved into a file.
 1. The project must contain multiple files for multiple features.
 2. You must add a simple architecture for the application using any tool you prefer.
 You can also draw in hand and put that image into the project folder.
 Better, if you can show your